Pastrnak scores 3, Bruins beat Maple Leafs 5-1

+"We talked before the game that we need to be better than what we've shown the last couple of games," said Pastrnak, who was held without a point Thursday night in the Bruins' loss to Vancouver.

+Pastrnak and the rest of Boston's top line bounced back nicely against the Maple Leafs.

-Patrice Bergeron had a goal and two assists, Joakim Nordstrom also scored and Brad Marchand had two assists as the Bruins ended the Maple Leafs' three-game winning streak and handed Toronto its first road loss of the season.
-Jaroslav Halak stopped 40 shots.
+Patrice Bergeron had a goal and two assists and Brad Marchand had two assists for the Bruins, who led 1-0 after the first despite being outshot 20-6 in the opening 20 minutes.

+It was the second hat trick of the season and third career for Pastrnak, Boston's 22-year-old Czech phenom who is developing into more than just a scoring threat.

+"He's obviously a great talent.
+He's got great smarts and he's so good at getting open," Bergeron said.
+"When you add being tenacious on the puck and winning battles that makes a big difference."

 John Tavares scored the only goal for Toronto, and Garret Sparks finished with 29 saves.

-Pastrnak's second hat trick of the season gave him the NHL scoring lead with 15 goals after he entered in a four-way tie for the most.

-After assisting on Bergeron's goal late in the first period, Pastrnak scored twice in the second and completed got his third of the night with a one-timer from the left circle with 5:56 left to play.
+Pastrnak scored twice in the second period and added his third of the night with a one-timer from the left circle with 5:56 left to play.

 Halak got the start in the Bruins' first game since the club granted a leave of absence to Tuukka Rask for undisclosed personal reasons.
 Halak stopped all 20 shots he faced in the first period, keeping the Bruins in it despite a slow start.